TCO46/TheNeovim/main.md

 ### Why use Neovim?

-When you first open up Neovim and what first pop up is:

-(image later)

-You may think: __"How can this post claim Neovim outperforms my current editor, I literally can't even type!, how can I move around?, I can't do anything! **HOW DO I EXIT THIS?!?!?**"__.

-That's because you haven't set everything up so it's can usable.
-Neovim becomes powerful when you learn how to use it and invest time customizing and using it and of course you have to install plugins in it.

-So here are **3 reasons** why I pick Neovim for my daily coding editor:
+Here are **3 reasons** why I pick Neovim for my daily coding editor:

 1. It's insanely fast in navigation and minimalist workflow.
 2. The Neovim customization is beyond your own limits (or someone else plugins/config).